NvChad/nvchad.github.io/docs/config/nvchad_ui.md

    end,
 }
 ```
-- First check the list of modules in [our statusline modules file](https://github.com/NvChad/ui/blob/main/lua/nvchad_ui/statusline/modules.lua)
+- First, check the list of modules in [our statusline modules file](https://github.com/NvChad/ui/blob/main/lua/nvchad_ui/statusline/modules.lua).
-- In the above code, you can see that I wanted to print "bruh" next to the mode module in the statusline.
+- In the above code, you can see that we wanted to print "bruh" next to the mode module in the statusline.
-- The above code just overrides the default mode module in our statusline so you can just do ```return ""```, this basically returns an empty string in the mode module which can also be thought as disabling mode module.
+- The above code overrides the default mode module in our statusline so we can just use ```return ""```, this basically returns an empty string in the mode module which can also be thought of as disabling mode module.
-- But most of the time you want to add highlights to the text you added so you would have to add highlight group to the text like :
+- Most of the time you want to add highlights to the text you inserted so you would have to add a highlight group to the text:

 ```lua
 "#BruhHl%" .. " bruh "